Last updated 02/10/2023

 POLICY

-Health insurance plans (includes Medicaid) must provide coverage for health care services and dental services delivered through telemedicine by a health care provider at a distant site to a patient at an originating site to the same extent that the plan would cover the services if they were provided through in-person consultation.
+All health insurance plans in this State shall provide coverage for health care services and dental services delivered through telemedicine by a health care provider at a distant site to a patient at an originating site to the same extent that the plan would cover the services if they were provided through in-person consultation.

 Health Care Administrative Rule 3.101 Telehealth can be found on the Agency of Human Services website at: https://humanservices.vermont.gov/rules-policies/health-care-rules.
 Providers use of telehealth practices are subject to the requirements of administrative rule.
 Information contained in rule will not be repeated in the provider manuals.